bins0000/Text-Unredactor/README.md

-# cs5293sp22-project3 -- The Unredactor
+# The Unredactor
-## Author Nasri Binsaleh
+# Author Nasri Binsaleh

+Original repo name: cs5293sp22-project3

+#### This is the unredactor where the program can predict the what would be the most likely names that were in the texts before they were redacted.

-## Heads up!
+#### Heads up!
 The program can take some time to run, please don't give up on waiting!

 # How to install, directions on how to use the code, and some example of how to run.